WordPress/openverse/documentation/ingestion_server/reference/elasticsearch.md

    tables and indexes.
 We refer to this as "promotion".
 4. The previous API tables and Elasticsearch indexes are deleted.

-Performance is dependent on the size of the target Elasticsearch cluster, database throughput, and bandwidth available to the ingestion server.
+Performance depends on the size of the target Elasticsearch cluster, database throughput, and bandwidth available to the ingestion server.
 The primary bottleneck is indexing to Elasticsearch.

 ## How indexing works